Skip to Content

 Alternatives

-The first reel I would have you take a look at is the Shimano Stradic Ci4+ which falls within the same mid-range price category.
+The first reel I would have you look at is the Shimano Stradic Ci4+, which falls within the same mid-range price category.

-The Shimano Stradic Ci4+ models have their own Advanced CoreProtect water resistant system, which goes head to head with Daiwa’s unique MagSealed system.
+The Shimano Stradic Ci4+ models have their own Advanced CoreProtect water-resistant system, which goes head-to-head with Daiwa’s unique MagSealed system.
 Both prevent the onset of corrosion, just in different ways.
-Read the full Shimano Stradic Ci4+ Review HERE.

-With the Pflueger Supreme XT models, you’ve got another reel that falls within the same price range as the Daiwa Ballistic LT models – if not slightly cheaper.
-Let’s take a look at how these two reels compare when it comes to drag and weight.
+With the Pflueger Supreme XT models, you’ve got another reel that falls within the same price range as the Daiwa Ballistic LT models, if not slightly cheaper.
+Let’s look at how these two reels compare when it comes to drag and weight.

-The Pflueger SUPXTSP40X reel weighs in at 8.7 ounces with a maximum drag capacity of 14 pounds.
-As we know, the Daiwa Ballistic LT BLSLT4000D-C comes in at 7.9 ounces and has a maximum drag capacity of 26.4 pounds.
-This is a stark difference, which makes it easy to decide who the winner is when it comes to drag.
+The Pflueger SUPXTSP40X reel weighs 8.7 ounces with a maximum drag capacity of 14 pounds.
+The Daiwa Ballistic LT BLSLT4000D-C comes in at 7.9 ounces and has a maximum drag capacity of 26.4 pounds.
+This stark difference makes it easy to decide who the winner is when it comes to drag.

-The sealed carbon system on the Pflueger Supreme XT models do a good job at keeping dirt and grime out, however, the portholes in the spools have a tendency to attract grime and are subject to corrosion if not cleaned well.
-Read the full Pflueger Supreme XT Spinning Reel review HERE.
+The sealed carbon system on the Pflueger Supreme XT models does a good job of keeping dirt and grime out.
+However, the portholes in the spools have a tendency to attract grime and are subject to corrosion if not cleaned well.

 In Conclusion

-You’re going to struggle to find another reel in this price range that offers the features and capacity that the Daiwa Ballistic LT does.
-From its smooth drag to impressive weightlessness and overall endurance, you’re going to find it easy to fish for long periods of time in all of the elements.
+You’ll struggle to find another reel in this price range that offers the features and capacity that the Daiwa Ballistic LT does.
+From its smooth drag to impressive weightlessness and overall endurance, you’ll find it easy to fish for long periods in all of the elements.

-While you may end up spending slightly more initially with the Ballistic LT, you’re going to get your money’s worth and you will have a reel that will be around years from now if rinsed properly after each use.
+While you may spend slightly more initially with the Ballistic LT, you will get your money’s worth, and you will have a reel that will be around years from now if appropriately rinsed after each use.

 DIAWA Ballistic LT MQ Spinning Reels (LT 2500D-XH)